shariqriazz/roo-modes/README.md

    - `insert_content` for adding new sections
    - `write_to_file` only as last resort for editing
 2. For creating new files, always use `write_to_file`

+## Package Manager Standards

+To ensure consistency and leverage optimized tooling across the project, all specialized modes adhere to the following package manager standards:

+- **JavaScript/TypeScript**: **Bun** must be used exclusively for package management, script execution, and runtime.
+- **Python**: **Poetry** must be used exclusively for dependency management and virtual environments.
+- **Go**: **Go modules** must be used exclusively for dependency management.
+- **Rust**: **Cargo** must be used exclusively for builds and dependency management.

+These standards are strictly enforced in development workflows, CI/CD pipelines, and any code modifications made by the specialist modes.

 ## Extending the Roo-Code Modes